EliSnow/Blitz/README.md

 ###`blitz.getPrototype`

 This method returns the prototype for an object.
-The difference between this method and `Object.getPrototype` is this method can handle primitives (for `null` or `undefined`, `undefined` is returned) and in the case of a constructor the `prototype` property of the constructor is returned.
+The difference between this method and `Object.getPrototypeOf` is this method promotes primitives (for `null` and `undefined`, `undefined` is returned) and in the case of a constructor the `prototype` property of the constructor is returned.

 ####Example